Salaried Employee Overtime: Everything You Need to Know

 Salaried employee overtime is compensation paid to employees who work on a salary basis and exceed 40 working hours during a given workweek.8 min read

 Salaried employee overtime is compensation paid to employees who work on a salary basis and exceed 40 working hours during a given workweek.
 In 2016, the Obama administration initiated new rules for overtime which qualifies employees earning under $47,476 per year the opportunity to receive overtime pay.
 Policymakers will re-evaluate the wages threshold every three years.

 Previously the threshold was $23,660 for salaried workers, which prevented many employees from receiving overtime pay.
 Authorities estimate that under the law, more than 4 million salaried employees will be eligible to receive overtime wages.
 With so many workers qualifying for overtime compensation, many may feel the design and purpose of the law has become validated, which was to ensure fair pay for people's hard work.

 How Is Overtime Calculated?

-For any hours, an employee works that is more than 40 hours in a workweek, under federal law, the worker is to receive an adjusted pay rate of one-and-a-half times his or her regular pay, or time and a half, for each of those hours.
+For any hours an employee works over 40 hours in a workweek, under federal law, the worker is to receive an adjusted pay rate of one-and-a-half times his or her regular pay, or time and a half.
 Additionally, commissions, bonuses, and other compensation must get included in calculating the overtime rate.